-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing retinoblastoma.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.

 About 60% of children with retinoblastoma do not have the genetic form.
-They develop a single tumor in only one eye, and they have no increased risk of an additional tumor later in life.
+They develop a single tumor in only 1 eye, and they have no increased risk of an additional tumor later in life.

-The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs.
+It explains what changes or medical problems retinoblastoma can cause.
+Use the menu to choose a different section to read in this guide.